Overlay

 • Details of the person who has passed away.

-We've recently changed how you can notify us of a death online.
+Last year, we changed how you can notify us of a death online.

 If you notified us of a death before 20th November 2023, you will have registered through our portal "Just Click & Notify".
 You can access this here via Click & Notify.